miyako/4d-tips-print-black/README.md

 # 4d-tips-print-black

-When you assign the colour "automatic" to a system object on Mac, its fill or stroke is  is typically not `black` or `#000000`.
+When you assign the colour "automatic" to a system object on Mac, its fill or stroke is typically not `black` or `#000000`.

 `OBJECT GET RGB COLORS` may indeed return the hexadecimal value `#000000` in light mode, but on print and PDF, the colour is actually "very dark grey", not pure black.